LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 ||Shout Outs||

-<a href="https://www.moddrop.com/stardew-valley/profile/182160/mods">Airyn</a>, fantastic modder and friend.
-You provided the initial idea, and so much support and editing guidance on wording, in-character-ness, dynamic token magic, random token magic, etc. Without you, this mod would never have happened.
+<a href="https://www.nexusmods.com/stardewvalley/users/70148453?tab=user+files">Airyn</a>, fantastic modder and friend.
+You provided the initial idea, created most of the custom sprites, and provided so much support and editing guidance on wording, in-character-ness, dynamic token magic, random token magic, etc. Without you, this mod would never have happened.
 Thank you so much <3

 <a href ="https://www.nexusmods.com/stardewvalley/users/116553368?tab=user+files">Atravita</a>, for helping me out with event forks